semgrep/semgrep-docs/docs/contributing/contributing-code.md

 you would expect.
 Pull requests require approval of at least one maintainer and [CI to be passing](https://github.com/returntocorp/semgrep/actions).

+In addition to the above, and depending on the nature of the change, you may want to add an entry to the changelog.
+A tool called `towncrier` is used for changelog management.
+There is a directory at the root of the repository, `changelog.d`, which contains individual changelog entries, each in their own file.
+An example of such a file is contained in the repository, but the format is described below as well.

+A changelog entry file named `cli123.fixed` would indicate that the branch contains changes that addressed a CLI ticket number 123, and that the changes fixed existing functionality.
+A changlog entry file named `pa321.added` would indicate that new functionality was added in support of PA ticket number 321.
+If you are an open-source contributor or otherwise don't have a ticket number to reference, you can also substitute the first part of the changelog entry filename with another string, such as a GitHub issue number or a semantic name, such as `gh1234.added` or `logoutput.fixed`.

+Acceptable suffixes include:
+- `added` - for new features or other previously non-existing functionality
+- `changed` - for items that have changed the way semgrep functions
+- `fixed` - for bugfixes or other improvements
+- `infra` - for workflow improvements or other non-code updates

 ### Troubleshooting pre-commit

 On M1 macs some `pre-commit` tests may fail.